theurs/freegooglebard/README.md

 **/clear** - This command clears the current dialog and starts a new one.
 This is useful if you want to start with a clean slate or if you want to forget about what was said before.

+**/tts** - This command allows you to say text with google voice.

 **/lang** - This command allows you to change the language that Free Google Bard uses.
 This is useful if you do not speak English or if you want Free Google Bard to use a different language to communicate with you.

 # Install on self-hosted server
 Python 3.8+

 sudo apt-get update
-sudo apt install translate-shell python3-venv
+sudo apt install translate-shell python3-venv ffmpeg

 git clone https://github.com/theurs/freegooglebard.git